henriqueleite42/anvil/README.md

 # Hephaestus

 Hephaestus is a CLI tool and Schema standard to facilitate the creation and maintainability of micro-services.
-It's goal is to allow the creation and maintenance of **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture**.
+It's goal is to allow the creation and maintenance of **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
 We can extend it's usability as long as it keeps it's original purpose and maintain the schema as simple as possible.

 ## Why use Hephaestus